Vehicle Data

 Our Position

-The REPAIR Act would preserve consumer access to high quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
-The REPAIR Act has four important principles:
+The REPAIR Act would preserve consumer access to high-quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
+The REPAIR Act has three important principles:

-• Prevents vehicle manufacturers from employing barriers to repair and maintenance
+• Prevents vehicle manufacturers from deploying barriers to repair and maintenance

-• Required vehicle owners and their designees get direct access to vehicle generated data
+• Requires that vehicle owners and their designees have access to vehicle-generated data from the manufacturer

 America’s vibrant network of local, independent repair shops plays a critical role in ensuring car and truck owners have options when it comes to repairing their vehicles.